richardjohnreji/olist-data-warehouse-analytics/README.md

 * Weekday
 * Is Weekend

-The Date Table has been marked appropriately for time-intelligence analysis.
+The Date table is configured for time-intelligence analysis.

 ---

-# DAX & Semantic Modeling
+# DAX and KPI Development

-Reusable business measures are organized in a dedicated Power BI Measure Table using Display Folders.
+Business measures are organized in a dedicated Power BI Measure Table using Display Folders.

+This improves model organization and separates reusable business logic from the underlying tables.

 ## Sales KPIs